 Students in the Laurel Hill community attend the new Laurel Hill Elementary and South County Secondary Schools.
 Due to its location near Interstate 95 and the Lorton VRE and the fact that it is just 17 miles south of Washington, D.C., Laurel Hill is becoming one of the premier subdivisions in southern Fairfax County.
 You can hop on the express lanes to get to the Military District of Washington, the Pentagon or Henderson Hall.
-Fort Belvoir and the National Geospatial-Intelligence Agency are convenient as well.
+Fort Belvoir and the new campus of the National Geospatial-Intelligence Agency are convenient as well.
 The VRE goes north into Washington, D.C. and down south to Fredericksburg.
 Stops include the Franconia-Springfield Metro, Alexandria, Crystal City and Quantico.
-When you are ready to hit a round of golf, you’ll want to be sure and check out the Laurel Hill Golf Club.
-This 71 par course opened in 2005 and was recognized as one of the best municipal golf courses in the nation.
+When you are ready to hit a round of golf, you’ll want to be sure and check out the new Laurel Hill Golf Club.
+This 71 par course opened in 2005 and was recognized as number 15 on Golfweek’s 2009 roster of the best municipal golf courses in the nation.
 In addition to the 18-hole course, there is also a 30 station practice range and a 9,400 square foot clubhouse with a pro shop, changing facilities plus meeting/dining areas.
+Plans are underway to further develop Laurel Hill Park; there is an agreement for an equestrian center and a major Sportsplex, which would include an indoor sports center and outdoor turf fields with lighting.
 The Lorton Workhouse Arts Center is the cultural gem of this section of the county.
 In addition to housing gallery and exhibition spaces, there are concert series, all sorts of classes and performing arts shows for all to enjoy.
 Future plans consist of a 35,000 square foot performing arts complex, a 300 seat studio theatre and a 40-unit artist-in-residence colony.
 Other nearby attractions include the Lorton Town Center, Mason Neck State Park and Pohick Bay Regional Park.